CarlosIlgenfritz/bookreview/thinkprocess.md

 After defining the tool and the delimited context, start working on the development of the application itself, focusing on writing code following principles such as SOLID, TDD.
 I used docker as an ally when creating project dependencies, such as Postgres and Redis databases.

 ### Next Steps
-As the first version of the system, I would make a monolith because its use is only internal to the company

 If the system is going to be launched in the market.
 I would make some architectural changes.

 - I would change the monolithic system for a system using microservice.